-- (Optional) Configure Prisma Access to use Directory Sync to retrieve user and group information.You must configure Directory Sync to retrieve user and group information from your Active Directory (AD) before you enable and configure Directory Sync integration in Prisma Access using the settings in theGroup Mapping Settingstab.
-See Get User and Group Information Using Directory Sync for details.
+- (Optional) Configure Prisma Access to use Directory Sync to retrieve user and group information.You must configure Directory Sync to retrieve user and group information from your cloud directory or Active Directory (AD) before you enable and configure Directory Sync integration in Prisma Access using the settings in theGroup Mapping Settingstab.
+See Get User and Group Information Using the Cloud Identity Engine for details.

 - ClickOKto save the mobile user settings.

 - Map the zones configured within the selected template stack as trusted or untrusted.On a Palo Alto Networks next-generation firewall, Security policy is enforced between zones, which map to physical or virtual interfaces on the firewall.
 However, with Prisma Access for users, the networking infrastructure is automatically set up for you, which means you no longer need to configure interfaces and associate them with zones.
 However, to enable consistent security policy enforcement, you must map the zones you use within your organization as trust or untrust so that Prisma Access for users can translate the policy rules you push to the cloud service to the internal zones within the networking infrastructure.